 Q4.
 How much does street food cost in Dubai in 2025-2026?

 Ans.
-The average price of street food ranges between AED 10- AED 60.
+The average price of street food ranges between AED 10 and AED 60.

 Q5.
 Can vegetarians find good street food options in Dubai?